 Care of lacerations

 Epithelial cells from the wound edge migrate across the wound shortly after injury.
-In a surgically repaired wound (healing by primary intention), they form an effective protective barrier to water and bacteria in 12 to 24 h and resemble normal epidermis within 5 days.
+In a surgically repaired wound (healing by primary intention), they form an effective protective barrier to water and bacteria in 12 to 24 hours and resemble normal epidermis within 5 days.
 In a wound that is not repaired (ie, heals by secondary intention), epithelialization is prolonged proportionally to the defect size.

 Lower extremities are usually at greatest risk of infection and poor healing due to impaired circulation.
 The scalp and face are at lowest risk.
 Certain drugs and disorders can also interfere with wound healing.

-Sequential steps in evaluation include the following:
+Sequential steps in evaluating lacerations include the following:

 Actively bleeding wounds require hemostasis before evaluation.
 Hemostasis is best obtained by direct pressure and, when possible, elevation; clamping bleeding vessels with instruments is generally avoided because of the possibility of damaging adjacent nerves.
 Use of topical anesthetics containing epinephrine may also help reduce bleeding.
 Careful and temporary placement of a proximal tourniquet may enhance visualization of hand and finger wounds.